 Spellings: Your child will get a new set of spellings every Friday.
 Take some time to practise these with your child, little and often is best.
 We use lots of different techniques to learn our spellings in class – ‘pyramid words’ are always a popular choice!

 Homework: Your child will receive a piece of Maths and English homework each week in their CGP booklets.
 The children will write the pages that they need to complete in their reading record every Friday and it should be returned to school by the following THURSDAY so that I can mark it.
 Please support and encourage your child to do their homework as independently as they can, we are really striving for that independence and personal responsibility now we are Upper Key Stage 2.
-If you are unsure as to what homework your child needs to be doing please check with me in a morning.
+If you are unsure as to what homework your child needs to be doing please email me.

 Reading: Please encourage your child to read for at least 15 minutes every night at home and record this in their reading record.
 In our class we understand that it is important to have a ‘love for reading’.
 Therefore, if your child is not enjoying their book, please do let me know and they are more than welcome to change their book.
 Each child has now got a ‘reading map’ stapled in the front of their reading record whereby they can earn rewards and prizes for reading with an adult at home.